 What’s up with that headdress?

 Courting males dramatically display themselves with ruffled feathers and fanned-out tail feathers.
 The caruncles, snood, wattle, and bare skin on the head and neck become engorged with blood, and the head turns blue.
 That is unless they’re squaring off for a fight, then it turns red.
-They also have a “beard,” which is a long cluster of feathers hanging from the center of their chest (females sometimes have beards, too.)
+They also have a “beard,” a long cluster of feathers hanging from the center of their chest (females sometimes have them, too.)
 Males are known for their loud gobbling sound, capable of being heard a mile away.
 Females can gobble, too, but rarely do.

 Born to be free

-1 If they visit your yard and you want to discourage them, keep birdseed swept up, or even stop feeding birds for two weeks.
+1 If they visit your yard and you want to discourage them, keep birdseed swept up or even stop feeding birds for two weeks.
 You can also chase, yell or spray them with a hose to force them to move on.